infinum/eightshift-docs/website/docs/eightshift-frontend-libs.md

 The knowledge of the core editor components and React.js is recommended, since this library is focused on working with the new Block editor and contains custom blocks.
 If you want to create your custom blocks, that knowledge will come in handy.

-The library can be used for pure webpack/js/scss functionality, but if you want to use our blocks, [Eightshift Libs](https://github.com/infinum/eightshift-libs/) must be used in tandem.
+The library can be used for pure Webpack/js/scss functionality, but if you want to use our blocks, [Eightshift Libs](https://github.com/infinum/eightshift-libs/) must be used in tandem.
 Because they handle block registration, etc.

 ### The library contains

-- All js packages required for the webpack build.
+- All js packages required for the Webpack build.
 - ESLint ruleset.
 - StyleLint ruleset.
 - Babel ruleset.